In the midst of the current crisis, we have a great opportunity as a church to CARE for our city.

-As part of our involvement in three Foodbanks (Whitehawk, Fishersgate & Shoreham) and the Nightshelter, we are also working with other agencies in the city, coordinating the collection, organisation and delivery of food to the most vulnerable and in need in the city.
+As part of our involvement in four Foodbanks (Brighton, Whitehawk, Fishersgate & Shoreham) and the Nightshelter, we are also working with other agencies in the city, coordinating the collection, organisation and delivery of food to the most vulnerable and in need in the city.

 To do this we need a small army of volunteers.
 You can help out by simply giving a couple of hours each week (or more) if you have the time available?

 If you'd like to volunteer by giving some of your time to help, please use the following link to fill out a Next Step form and select the "I'd like to volunteer for CARE" option, and someone will be in touch with you to follow up.

 Food items needed for the Brighton food bank (Urgent items in BOLD)

 Here are a few ways in which we can respond to this pandemic and care for those around us.

 Please contact your local community leaders to let them know if you have time, a car or availability to connect with your local community in any way.